Suzume (album): Release

 "Suzume" and "Kanata Haluka" debuted on music streaming services on September 30 and October 28, 2022, respectively.
-The album was released worldwide on November 11, 2022, the day of the film's release.
+The album was released on digital music and streaming platforms on November 11, 2022, the day of the film's release.
 A music video for "Kanata Haluka", directed by filmmaker Tomokazu Yamada, was released online on the same day.
-The album was also released as a vinyl LP on March 8, 2023.
+The album was also released as a two-disc vinyl LP on March 8, 2023.
+The CD and vinyl versions were sold during Radwimps' North American Tour in April 2023.
+Anime Limited released the CD and vinyl internationally on August 28, 2023.

 Radwimps and Toaka performed the theme songs on TV Asahi's Music Station program on November 11, and on TBS's CDTV Live!
 Live! program on November 28.